arthur7373/linux-training/level3/3-9-Cockpit.md

 Cockpit is a web-based graphical interface for administrating Linux servers.
 It is available for most modern Linux versions.

+Cockpit provides a easy to use graphical interface to remote Linux servers.
+The interface enables admins to manage things like users/groups, firewall settings, hardware info and more...

 ### Install and enable Cockpit